 Carmen M Reinhart, Christoph Trebesch, Tuesday, October 21, 2014

 To work towards resolving Europe’s ongoing debt crisis this column looks to the past.
 From the recent emerging market debt crisis (1980s-2000s) and the interwar episode of the 1920s-1930s we learn that debt write-downs and defaults are able to be postponed but not prevented.
 Punishment for default is temporary, sometimes followed by a renewed surge in borrowing that leads to another crisis.

-Christopher Findlay, Silvia Sorescu, Camilo Umana Dajud 29 August 2014
+Christopher Findlay, Silvia Sorescu, Camilo Umana Dajud, Friday, August 29, 2014

 Countries facing rising risk premiums on their debt have recognised the need for structural reform, but some politicians have argued that austerity is necessary in the short run because structural reform takes too long.
 This column argues that financial markets can bring forward the benefits of structural reform, and therefore that such reforms should be given greater weight in the package of crisis responses.

 The US court ruling forcing Argentina to pay its hold-out creditors has big implications.
 This column argues that some of them are particularly worrying.
 The court ruling undermines the possibility of negotiated re-structuring of unsustainable debt burdens in future crises.
 In the future, it will not be not enough for the debtor and 92% of creditors to reach an agreement, if holdouts and a New York judge can block it.
 This will make both debtors and creditors worse-off.